Arcky97/Pokemon-Kyrac/README.md

 - Improved the map transition events.

 - Most of the Exterior maps have been added (just for me).

+### Beta Release October 25 2022

+- The Radio Tower on Route Intersection has now a Poké Center and several mart floors.

+- Dinning Room map has been added to the Yacht.

+- Kitchen map has been added to the Yacht.

+- Storage map has been added to the Yacht.

+- Boat and inside tilesets have been edited.

 ## Credits: